RusongJIAO/Distributed-File-System-Based-Cassandra-Fusepy/README.rst

 This project is to implement a distributed filesystem based on Cassandra and fusepy.
-You can execute the "example/cassandra.py" to start the application.
+You can execute two versions "exemple/cassandra.py" and "example/cassandra-v3.py" to startthe application.
 However, some prequirements are needed:
  - Cassandra
  - Python
  - Fusepy